thaliaarchi/git-transform-repo/docs/design.md

 ### Atypical object formats

-git object headers are parsed permissively, so there are multiple valid representations.
-For example, an impedance mismatch between git's and GitHub's parsing of the author line, has led to a [vulnerability](https://iter.ca/post/gh-sig-pwn/).
+Git object headers are parsed permissively, so there are multiple valid representations.
+For example, an impedance mismatch between Git's and GitHub's parsing of the author line, has led to a [vulnerability](https://iter.ca/post/gh-sig-pwn/).
-(If multiple author lines are provided, git uses only the first.)
-As another example, some tools to [bruteforce vanity hashes](https://github.com/prasmussen/git-vanity-hash) use non-standard headers that git ignores.
+(If multiple author lines are provided, Git uses only the first.)
+As another example, some tools to [bruteforce vanity hashes](https://github.com/prasmussen/git-vanity-hash) use non-standard headers that Git ignores.
 In the [hash function transition](https://git-scm.com/docs/hash-function-transition#_invalid_objects), the design considers round-tripping some forms of invalid objects.
-There are also likely several cases where git's parsing allows silently invalid inputs, as I've seen with error handling for the `strto*` functions in fast-import. fast-export streams can handle none of these variations.
+There are also likely several cases where Git's parsing allows silently invalid inputs, as I've seen with error handling for the `strto*` functions in fast-import. fast-export streams can handle none of these variations.